-Heart Rock Waterfall, which is also known as Seely Creek Falls, is located in Crestline, CA at the end of a roughly 1 mile each way hike.
+Heart Rock Waterfall, which is also known as Seely Creek Falls, is located in Crestline, CA, at the end of a roughly two-mile roundtrip hike.
 The waterfall is beautiful as it drops around 25 feet; however, the true draw of this hike is the fact that the waterfall has an almost perfect cut out of a heart right alongside it.
 The heart itself looks small in the photos, but could easily hold two adults in each of its halves.
-This is a little gem nestled in the San Bernardo mountains that I recently stumbled upon but had never heard of, even after I had lived in this area of CA for my whole life.
-At only about a 30 minute drive from the Inland Empire and an hour and a half from LA, it is worth checking out.
+This is a little gem nestled in the San Bernardo Mountains that I recently stumbled upon, even after I had lived in this area of CA for my whole life.
+At only about a 30-minute drive from the Inland Empire and an hour and a half from LA, it is worth checking out.
 The hike is easy enough that the whole family can handle it, read on for all the information.

 - One lane road to get to the trailhead so drive slow